apiad/sublime-browser-integration/README.md

 and keeps a connection open with it, that allows you to send commands to the browser from within ST3.

-Right now we provide a few commands:
+Right now it provides a few commands:

 **Run Chrome** (`ctrl+shift+b` `l`) will open a new Google Chrome instance.
 All other commands require this one to be called first,